nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 ---------------------

 nghttpx supports transfer rate limiting on frontend connections.
-You can do rate limit per connection or per worker (thread) for reading and writeing individually.
+You can do rate limit per worker (thread) for reading and writeing individually.

-To rate limit per connection for reading, use ``--read-rate`` and ``--read-burst`` options.
-For writing, use ``--write-rate`` and ``--write-burst`` options.

 To rate limit per worker (thread), use ``--worker-read-rate`` and ``--worker-read-burst`` options.
 For writing, use ``--worker-write-rate`` and ``--worker-write-burst``.

-If both per connection and per worker rate limit configurations are specified, the lower rate is used.

 Please note that rate limit is performed on top of TCP and nothing to do with HTTP/2 flow control.